Status

 About

-Investigaors hypothesize that in a low-resource setting, linking ambulances that transport acutely ill children to a remote pediatric emergency physician using a simple audio-video device will improve the quality of these children's medical decisions and health outcomes.
-For that purpose, the investigators will conduct a study in Karachi, Pakistan where they will calculate medical data for ill children at the time of ambulance pick up, hospital drop off, and at the hospital triage.
-During the transport, one group will receive the telemedicine call through a trained physician, while the other group will receive basic paramedic treatment.
+Investigators hypothesize that in a low-resource setting, linking ambulances that transport acutely ill children to a remote pediatric emergency physician using a simple audio-video device will improve the quality of these children's medical decisions and health outcomes.
+For this purpose, the investigators will conduct a study in Karachi, Pakistan, where they will collect medical data for ill children at the time of ambulance pickup, hospital drop-off, and during hospital triage.
+During transport, one group will receive a telemedicine call from a trained physician, while the other group will receive basic paramedic treatment.
 The investigators will then compare both groups.

 Full description